 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Asda's carbon emissions for the year 2023 totalled approximately 26,201,508,000 kg CO2e, with the majority of these emissions, about 25,639,199,000 kg CO2e, classified under Scope 3.
+In 2023, Asda reported total carbon emissions of approximately 26,201,508,000 kg CO2e, with the majority, about 25,639,199,000 kg CO2e, classified under Scope 3 emissions.
 The Scope 1 and 2 emissions combined accounted for about 562,309,000 kg CO2e.
-This represents a decrease from 2022, where total emissions were approximately 28,295,682,000 kg CO2e, with Scope 3 emissions at about 27,720,786,000 kg CO2e.
+This marks a slight decrease from 2022, where total emissions were approximately 28,295,682,000 kg CO2e, with Scope 3 emissions at about 27,720,786,000 kg CO2e and Scope 1 and 2 emissions at around 574,899,000 kg CO2e.
 Asda has committed to achieving net-zero emissions across all scopes by 2050, as part of its long-term climate strategy.
-This commitment was formalised in 2023, aligning with the Science Based Targets initiative (SBTi).
-The company is a member of the Business Ambition for 1.5°C initiative, demonstrating its dedication to reducing its carbon footprint in line with global climate goals.
-Overall, Asda's emissions data reflects a significant reliance on Scope 3 emissions, which typically encompass the supply chain and product use, indicating areas for potential improvement in sustainability practices.
+This commitment aligns with the Science Based Targets initiative (SBTi), which Asda joined, indicating a serious approach to reducing its carbon footprint.
+The company is also a member of the BA1.5 initiative, demonstrating its commitment to limiting global warming to 1.5 degrees Celsius.
+Overall, Asda's emissions data reflects its ongoing efforts to address climate change, with significant reliance on Scope 3 emissions, which typically encompass the majority of a retailer's carbon footprint.
+The company continues to work towards its ambitious climate goals while navigating the complexities of emissions reduction in the retail sector.

 Access structured emissions data, company-specific emission factors, and source documents